Reichenbachian/CPSC513_Final/README.md

  - Syscall hooking for execution before every file execution
  - Installer
  - Start daemon scanning processes without GUI/don't quit when GUI quits but don't use too many system resources
+ - Enclose quarantine files in metadata so that vault info can be directly recovered from quarantine folder